- What other names is Caffeine known by?

 - Migraine headache.
-Taking caffeine by mouth together with painkillers such aspirin and acetaminophen is effective for treating migraines.
-Caffeine is an FDA-approved product for use with painkillers for treating migraine headaches.
+Taking caffeine by mouth together with pain relievers such aspirin and acetaminophen is effective for treating migraines.
+Caffeine is an FDA-approved product for use with pain relievers for treating migraine headaches.

 - Tension headache.
-Taking caffeine by mouth in combination with painkillers is effective for treating tension headaches.
+Taking caffeine by mouth in combination with pain relievers is effective for treating tension headaches.